Battle of Castle Itter: Battle

-Shortly after the arrival of the reinforcements, a force of 100–150 Waffen-SS soldiers led by Georg Bochmann, who had been occupying some hills near the town, decided to launch an attack.
+Shortly after the arrival of the reinforcements, a force of 100–150 Waffen-SS soldiers led by Oberführer Georg Bochmann, who had been occupying some hills near the town, decided to attack the castle.
 Lee had ordered the French prisoners to hide, but they remained outside and fought alongside the American and Wehrmacht soldiers.
 Throughout the night, the defenders were harried by a reconnaissance force sent to assess their strength and probe the fortress for weaknesses.
 Before the main assault began, Gangl was able to phone Alois Mayr, the Austrian resistance leader in Wörgl, and ask for reinforcements.
 Only two more German soldiers under his command and a teenage Austrian resistance member, Hans Waltl, could be spared, and they quickly drove to the castle.

-On the morning of 5 May the attack began.
-The Sherman tank provided machine-gun fire support until it was destroyed by German fire from an 88 mm gun; it was occupied at the time only by a radioman seeking to repair the tank's faulty radio; he escaped without injury.
+In the morning of 5 May, the attack began.
+The castle shook from machine gun fire and anti-aircraft shells to such an extent that some bricks began to collapse, one hitting and injuring Schrader's wife.
+The Sherman tank provided machine gun fire support until it was destroyed by German fire from an 88 mm gun; it was occupied at the time only by a radioman seeking to repair the tank's faulty radio, who escaped without injury.

 Meanwhile, by early afternoon, word had finally reached the 142nd of the desperation of the defenders' plight, and a relief force was dispatched.
-Aware that he had been unable to give the 142nd complete information on the enemy and its disposition before communications had been severed, Lee accepted Borotra's (tennis star) offer to vault the castle wall and run the gauntlet of SS strongpoints and ambushes to deliver it.
+Aware that he had been unable to give the 142nd complete information on the enemy and its disposition before communications had been severed, Lee accepted tennis star Borotra's offer to vault the castle wall and run the gauntlet of SS strong points and ambushes to deliver it.
 The tennis star was recognized by René Lévesque, a French Canadian reporter embedded with the 142nd and later Premier of Quebec.
 Borotra asked for an American military uniform, then joined the force as it made haste to reach the prison before its defenders fired their last rounds of ammunition.

 The relief force arrived around 16:00, and the SS were promptly defeated.
 Some 100 SS prisoners were reportedly taken.
-The French prisoners were evacuated towards France that evening, reaching Paris on 10 May.
+The French prisoners were evacuated to France that evening, reaching Paris on 10 May.